mvaganov/self/RESUME_redux.md

 (*Sep.
 2014 to Aug.
 2015*) Elite Computer Science education for youth (between age 7 and 17) in the Silicon Valley.

 * Custom-built simple and engaging tutorial content for Computer Science and electronic art
-* Subjects: Unity3D, C and C++, Java, Blender, 2D and 3D math, Game Design, Project Management
+* Subjects: Unity, C#, C and C++, Java, Blender, 2D and 3D math, Game Design, Project Management

 #### Self Employed Programmer, Entrepreneur